Need & Merit-Based Aid

 Caritas Community Service Award

 The Caritas Community Service Award is presented to two students enrolled full-time in a traditional undergraduate program who have demonstrated commitment to and involvement in community service.
 Each award, valued at $3,500, can be combined with other forms of Seton Hill University merit-based financial aid; however, the sum of Seton Hill merit-based aid and the Caritas Community Service Award cannot exceed the cost of tuition and mandatory fees.
-Throughout their college years, Caritas Community Service Award recipients take an active role in community service and participate in a minimum of 100 hours of community service per semester.
+Throughout their college years, Caritas Community Service Award recipients take an active role in community service.
+A minimum of 100 hours of community service per semester, a minimum cumulative GPA of 2.75 and continued full-time enrollment are required for the renewal of the award.
+A total of 8 semesters may be awarded.

 Federal and state work-study jobs are a part of many need-based financial aid packages.
 Usually at Seton Hill University, the student employee works from five to eight hours per week at minimum wage.
 Satisfactory performance is required for continued employment.